Darkyenus/libgdx-new-font-api/README.md

 	This replaces old markup system, as dealing with characters inline with markup added a lot of complexity and did not really work when the text was to be edited.
 Markup to `LayoutText` converter will still be provided, as it is a convenient and efficient way to describe text properties.
-	- It also holds info about tab-stop types and positions
+	- It also holds info about tab-stop positions

 Example usage in pseudocode:
 ```